vulppi-dev/IntREST/README.md

 }
 ```

 The `GET` function above returns a response with a ReadableStream as the body (you can use other types of `Readable`, as long as it is an extension of the `import('stream').Readable` class).
-You can use the `fileStream` function from the `fs` module to create the stream.
+You can use the `assetsStream` function from the `fs` module to create the stream.

 The routes above are just examples of how to use IntelliREST.